songgz/wp-sinatra-api/README.md

-WpSinatra API
+Wordpress Sinatra API
 ==============

-A Wordpress read-only API using Sinatra.
+A Wordpress API using Sinatra and a DataMapper wrapper around the Wordpress database delirium.
+The DataMapper models can be used outside the API, if you'd like to have a Ruby hook around a Wordpress database.

+The API currently supports only GET requests (reads).